UWCS/stardust/content/merch/accessories/mugs/index.md

 +++

-Rep your caffeine addiction in style
+Rep your caffeine addiction in style.

+(stock is limited to 6 so get them while they're hot!)